base/base/crates/op-succinct/book/getting-started/prerequisites.md

 - L2 Optimism Node (`op-node`)
   - `optimism_outputAtBlock`, `optimism_rollupConfig`, `optimism_syncStatus`, `optimism_safeHeadAtL1Block`.

-If you do not have access to an L2 OP Geth node + rollup node for your OP Stack chain, you can follow the [L2 node setup instructions](../node-setup.md) to spin them up.
+If you do not have access to an L2 OP Geth node + rollup node for your OP Stack chain, you can follow the [L2 node setup instructions](../advanced/node-setup.md) to spin them up.

 ## OP Stack Chain

 The rest of this section will assume you have an existing OP Stack Chain running.
 If you do not have one, there are two ways you can get started:

 - **Self-hosted.** If you want to run your own OP Stack Chain, please follow [Optimism's tutorial](https://docs.optimism.io/builders/chain-operators/tutorials/create-l2-rollup) first.
-- **Rollup-as-a-service providers.** You can also use an existing RaaS provider, such as [Conduit](https://conduit.xyz/) or [Caldera](https://www.caldera.xyz/).
-But you will need access to the admin keys for your rollup.
+- **Rollup-as-a-service providers.** You can also use an existing RaaS provider, such as [Conduit](https://conduit.xyz/), [Caldera](https://www.caldera.xyz/), [Alchemy](https://www.alchemy.com/contact-sales-rollups), [AltLayer](https://www.altlayer.io/raas) or [Gelato](https://www.gelato.network/raas).
+Contact them to upgrade your rollup to use OP Succinct.